 Do you have a child with ADHD?
 Find out what treatment options are available.

 When your child is diagnosed with ADHD, it can often feel rather confusing.
 You may be wondering the best way to treat their symptoms so that days at school are easier or that even problems at home go more smoothly.
-Our Woodbridge, VA, pediatricians, Dr. Oscar Sugastti and Dr. Griselda Meza, understand, which is why we want to breakdown the treatment options that are available for your child.
+Our Woodbridge, VA, pediatrician, Dr. Oscar Sugastti, understands, which is why we want to breakdown the treatment options that are available for your child.

 Medications and ADHD